wader/fq/doc/usage.md

 ### Display output

-`display` or `d` is the main function for displying values and is also the function that will be used if no other output function is explicitly used.
+`display` or `d` is the main function for displaying values and is also the function that will be used if no other output function is explicitly used.
 If its input is a decode value it will output a dump and tree structure or otherwise it will output as JSON.

 Below demonstrates some usages: